 The Reporting Country pane of the solution's main page (screenshot below) specifies the county to which the CbC Report will be sent.

-In a number of countries, however, the Tax Authorities have defined additional business rules and validation requirements that cannot be verified by a standard XML application.
-Altova CbC reporting solution checks the validity of CbC Reporting messages for the additional validation required by the rules of individual countries.
-Some countries that have such additional rules are Switzerland, Belgium, Hong Kong, Singapore, the United Kingdom, and Isle of Man.
+In a number of countries, however, Tax Authorities have defined additional business rules and validation requirements that cannot be verified by a standard XML application.
+Altova CbC reporting solution checks the validity of messages for the additional rules of individual countries.
+Some countries with additional rules are Switzerland, Belgium, Hong Kong, Singapore, the United Kingdom, and Isle of Man.

 Altova will add support for the rules of more countries as these become known, and invites customers to contact Altova should they need support for the specific validation rules of their own country.